Depression is a funny thing.

 Well.
 There are lots of options.

-You force yourself out of it, everytime.
+Everytime, you force yourself out of it.
 You remember, this is the depression.
 This is not Chloé.
 This isn’t me.
 And so you fight back, and you get up.

 You go to the dog park.